A7337li/Complete-Number/README.md

 # Complete-Number
-A program that prints whole numbers less than 10,000
+A program that prints perfect number less than 10,000